fishonamos/GuardianPass/README.md

 - Enhance content security without complex configurations.

 #### Installation:
-1. Upload the `simple-password-protect` folder to the `/wp-content/plugins/` directory.
+1. Upload the guardianpass folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 #### Usage: